Technix-Technothon2k22/Techties_07/README.md

 * allows organizers keep track of responses
 * Allows for Direct line of Communication between organizers and atendees
 * Atendees can reminded to follow required covid protocols
+* The entire process (registration to verification) is contactless

 ### Features